 Common name: Orange Thorn

-Pittosporum multiflorum (A.Cunn. ex Loudon) L.W.Cayzer, Crisp & I.Telford APNI*
+Pittosporum multiflorum (A.Cunn. ex Loudon) L.Cayzer, Crisp & I.Telford APNI*

 Synonyms: Citriobatus multiflorus A.Cunn. ex Loudon APNI*